seungjae5044/OSW_Team8/README.txt

-This repository is for final project of the opensource softwar programing class.
+This repository is for final project of the opensource software programing class.

 Our Branch Rule: